BSO: Police Bust 6 Grow Houses

 Trafficking in marijuana, prescriptions, or other drugs can carry mandatory minimum prison time.

-I practice criminal defense in South Florida, and deal with cases involving drug trafficking allegations.
+I practice criminal defense in Miami-Dade County, and deal with cases involving drug trafficking allegations.
 I am also a former Miami-Dade prosecutor.

 If you or a loved one are facing trafficking charges as a result of a raid on an alleged grow house, or any other police intrusion, you have rights.
 Call me today to discuss your case.